How To Create To-Do Lists In WordPress

 Use Auto Paragraphs

-If this option is enabled (‘Yes’), automatic paragraphs are used to display content in to-do list items.
+Enable this option (‘Yes’) to display content in to-do list items using paragraphs.

 Integrate with Post Planner

-If you plan to run a multi-author site or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same plugin developer that helps to make the process of managing a multi-author WordPress site easier …
+If you are running a collaborative website or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same plugin developer that helps to make managing a multi-author WordPress site easier …

-Visit this site to learn more about using this handy plugin: WordPress Post Planner
+Go here for more information about using this handy plugin: WordPress Post Planner – Plugin For WordPress

-After you have finished configuring your plugin options in this section, click the ‘Save Changes’ button …
+When you have configured your plugin options in this section, click the ‘Save Changes’ button to update your settings …

 Advanced Settings

-After you have configured the general settings, click on the ‘Advanced Settings’ tab …
+After configuring the general settings, click on the ‘Advanced Settings’ tab to proceed …

-In this screen you can customize your To-Do lists, assign to-do tasks to users and carry out plugin database maintenance tasks.
+In this tab you can customize your To Do lists, assign to-do items to other users and carry out plugin database maintenance tasks.

 To-Do List Advanced Settings > Customize The To-Do List

-This section of the ‘Advanced Settings’ screen lets you customize your To Do List …
+This section of the ‘Advanced Settings’ tab allows you to customize your To-Do List …

 Date Format